Dr. Allison Master

 Allison Master's Google Scholar Page

-Master, A., Tang, D., Forsythe, D. H., Alexander, T., Cheryan, S., & Meltzoff, A. N. (In press.)
+Master, A., Tang, D., Forsythe, D. H., Alexander, T., Cheryan, S., & Meltzoff, A. N. (2023).
 Gender equity and motivational readiness for computational thinking in early childhood.
-Early Childhood Research Quarterly [Special issue: Examining computational thinking in early childhood].
+Early Childhood Research Quarterly [Special issue: Examining computational thinking in early childhood], 64, 242-254.

 Master, A., Meltzoff, A. N., & Cheryan, S. (2021).
 Gender stereotypes about interests start early